 Students must discuss any changes in their academic plan with the Advisor and Accommodations Coordinator to ensure compliance with curriculum requirements.
 Students are responsible for all advising and registration requirements.
+It is the student's responsibility to inform the Advisor and Accommodations Coordinator of the general education courses they are enrolled in at local universities.
 Approval from the appropriate Program Director is required.
 Failure to do so may jeopardize their ability to complete their program within the usual length of time.